 Roberta Flack first heard "Killing Me Softly With His Song" on an in-flight radio audio program.
-Immediately falling in love with the song and its title, Flack changed up the arrangement with flair, transforming the folksy tune into a soft, magical number of soul-jazz.
+Immediately falling in love with the song and its title, Flack changed up the arrangement with flair, transforming the folksy tune into a soft, magical soul-jazz number.

 Inspired by a Don McLean show at L.A.'s Troubadour, folk singer Lori Lieberman shared her original idea for what would become "Killing Me Softly With His Song" with songwriters Norman Gimbel and Charles Fox.
 When Flack discovered Lieberman's recording on an airplane, she "absolutely freaked."